laurarokkjaer/Language_portfolio_assignment_5/README.md

 How to train a model to predict/detect fake or real job postings online on the basis of different valuable informations abput the jobs.
 I want to create a classification model that can learn and distinguish the fraudulence of job postings and descriptions.
 To achieve this I will be:
 - Performing some regex in order to gather the right informations
 - Train test split
-- Lavet om i utils from label to fraudulent
 - Classifing using the MLP classifier
 - Some futher evaluation for analysing
 - Visualizing cross validation